betsee/betse/doc/md/INSTALL.md

 users requiring improved performance may benefit from installing OpenBLAS instead.
 OpenBLAS is installable in a system-wide manner as follows:

-    $ sudo apt-get install build-essential libopenblas-dev && sudo update-alternatives --set libblas.so.3 /usr/lib/openblas-base/libblas.so.3 &&
+    $ sudo apt-get install build-essential libopenblas-dev
-      sudo update-alternatives --set liblapack.so.3 /usr/lib/lapack/liblapack.so.3

-Note that OpenBLAS and ATLAS _cannot_ be installed at the same time.
+Note that OpenBLAS and ATLAS *cannot* be installed at the same time.

 ### Gentoo